Why choose an Aluminum Hull Sailboat for Bluewater Cruising?

 However, a material's mechanical strength is not just a single number, but a set of behaviours observed under force.
 Among these, two key reference points are: Yield strength (Re): the limit up to which the material returns to its original shape, beyond this, permanent deformation occurs.
 Tensile strength or Ultimate Tensile Strength (Rm): the maximum load the material can endure before breaking, it's ultimate load.

-Comparing the Mechanical Strength of Aluminium and Composite
+Comparing the Mechanical Strength of Aluminum and Composite

-Highly resistant, an aluminium hull is above all ductile: it dents, bends, absorbs energy, and provides visible warning signs (such as buckling).
+Highly resistant, an aluminum hull is above all ductile: it dents, bends, absorbs energy, and provides visible warning signs (such as buckling).

 Composite, on the other hand, reaches a sharper point of failure, with cracking or delamination and local collapse of the sandwich structure.
 Energy absorption depends on skin and core thickness.
 GRP is more rigid and therefore less flexible, tearing or breaking more abruptly on impact.